-Now entering its ninth year, High School Inc. is a progressive and innovative non-profit becoming a catalyst for social and economic change.
+Now entering its 10th year, High School Inc. is a progressive and innovative non-profit becoming a catalyst for social and economic change.
 Through our college and career readiness programs, students are graduating at a higher rate than ever and are equipped for both a 21st century workplace and college success.
 Businesses are engaged with an emerging workforce and communities are being strengthened through job growth and a greater sense of pride in the future.

 High School Inc.'s Formation

 Through a unique collaboration between the High School Inc. Foundation 501(c)(3), the Santa Ana Chamber of Commerce, and the Santa Ana Unified School District, High School Inc.'s mission is to empower youth and strengthen communities through education and business partnerships.

 High School Inc. is housed on the campus of a public school (Valley High School) in southwest Santa Ana; and there are approximately 1,500 Students enrolled in High School Inc. during a typical school year.
 Our model has proven so sucessful that this year, the 2017/2018 school year, Valley HS will be rolling out our programs accross the entier campus to support roughly 2,300 students each year moving forward.

 Student Achievment Highlights

 Providing support for 1,369 students in the 2016/2017 school year, High School Inc. helped these young adults to...

 -Secure 157 internships throughout the school year and summer

 -Send 74 students out to compete in industry relevant competitions